Who we are:

 With a BA in Media & Cultural Studies, Ciara has a background in local arts.
 Through her work in Offaly County Council’s Arts Office she has co-ordinated Culture Night countywide, adopted a lead role in marketing for FilmOffaly and co-ordinated Offaly's 2016 Centenary Celebrations.
 As a writer her work has featured in Midlands Arts & Culture Magazine and InBusiness Magazine.
 As a member of staff in Birr Theatre Ciara is involved in the marketing of both the annual programme of events and each of the five yearly in Birr including Scripts.

-Emma Nee Haslam – Manager at Birr Theatre & Arts Centre since 2000.
-Emma has many years of experience in co-ordinating events.
-She is personally and professional involved in Birr Vintage Week & Arts Festival for the past 25 years; established Hullabaloo!
+Emma Nee Haslam – Manager at Birr Theatre & Arts Centre since 2000, Emma has many years of experience in coordinating and producing events.
+She is personally and professionally involved in Birr Vintage Week & Arts Festival for the past 28 years; established Hullabaloo!
 Offaly’s Children’s Arts Festival with Offaly County Council; assists in the running of OFFline Film Festival and Birr Festival of Music as well as presenting a year round programme of events at Birr Theatre & Arts Centre.
-Emma recently completed a BSc (Hons) in Management Practice through Ulster University and holds certificates in Marketing and in Estate Agency and Valuing .
-Emma’s experience spans from a family newsagent business to banking and the property sector giving her a broad business knowledge.
+Emma recently completed a BSc (Hons) in Management Practice through Ulster University, achieving first class honours and holds certificates in, Project Management, Marketing and Training Delivery & Evaluation.
+Emma’s experience spans from a family newsagent to banking and the property sector giving her a broad business knowledge.
 Emma established Scripts with Jasango Producer Angela Ryan Whyte, in response to audience feedback garnered during Bo Leictreach GreenPlay Festival, which she produced with Jasango and Selkie Theatre USA.
 Emma plays a key role in the development of the programme and overseeing of the event and brings her extensive knowledge of festival management to Scripts.